 It’s the most clutter-filled time of the year!
 Before you bring holiday cards and gifts home, why not deal with the worksheets, school papers, and coloring pages that have accumulated this past year.
 As much as we can try to live in a paperless world, there will always be a traced hand turned into a turkey, sitting on your counter.
 And no one wants to live in a world where there is no place to put hand turkeys!
-Here is the system that works at my house to sort and store what is special, and get rid of the rest.
+It’s time to give you our 4 tips for decluttering before the holidays.

 Step 1: Establish a Drop Zone